MIMO TDS-OFDM for Underwater Acoustic Communication with Turbo Equalization

 Time domain synchronous orthogonal frequency division multiplexing (OFDM) is a novel OFDM transmission scheme which utilizes time-domain sequences as the guard intervals and as the training sequences to enhance the overall data efficiency.
 By adopting turbo equalization and data-aided channel re-estimation, the MIMO TDS-OFDMsystem is applied to underwater acoustic (UWA) communications and achieves better error performance than zero-padded OFDM with comparable sizes of guard interval and pilots.
 The proposed MIMO TDS-OFDM scheme achieves high performance and high data efficiency, and keeps low complexity.
 Its performance is demonstrated by a simulation and an underwater pool experiment.

-J. Hao et al., "MIMO TDS-OFDM for Underwater Acoustic Communication with Turbo Equalization," OCEANS 2015 - MTS/IEEE Washington, Institute of Electrical and Electronics Engineers (IEEE), Oct 2015.
+J. Hao et al., "MIMO TDS-OFDM for Underwater Acoustic Communication with Turbo Equalization," Proceedings of OCEANS 2015 MTS/IEEE Washington (2015, Washington, DC), vol. 66, Institute of Electrical and Electronics Engineers (IEEE), Oct 2015.

 The definitive version is available at https://doi.org/10.23919/OCEANS.2015.7404487